 - Do not use bumper pads in cribs.
 There is no evidence that they prevent injuries, and there is a possible risk of suffocation, strangulation, or entrapment.

 - Pillows, quilts, comforters, sheepskins, stuffed animals, and other soft products should not be placed in a crib.
 Babies have suffocated on such items in the crib.
+Instead of using loose blankets that your baby could get tangled in, dress them in appropriate-weight sleepwear (like a wearable blanket or sleep sack).

 - Keep the crib free of all small objects (safety pins, small parts of toys, etc.) that baby could swallow.